KollinRT/PythonTextBasedGame/README.md

   `save <slot>`/`load <slot>` to persist progress, `generate` to spawn a new map and `quit` to leave the adventure.
 - **Pygame mode** – move with `1-9`, `WASD` or the arrow keys when exploring.
-  During battles use the arrow keys/A-D to select an enemy, `1-9` to perform actions, `H` to drink the first potion, `F5`/`F9` to save or load a slot and `Esc` to quit.
+  During battles use the arrow keys/A-D to select an enemy, press `Tab` to switch between enemy and ally healing targets, `1-9` to perform actions, `H` to drink the first potion, `F5`/`F9` to save or load a slot and `Esc` to quit.
 The same slots appear in both interfaces.